paulgovan/eAnalytics/README.md

 # Example

 ## Dashboard
-Launching the app brings up the *Dashboard*.
+Launching the app first brings up the *Dashboard*.
 The *Dashboard* is basically a landing page that gives a brief introduction to the app and includes three value boxes for the current number of projects, companies, and facilities, respectively, in the database.

 ![Dashboard](https://github.com/paulgovan/eAnalytics/blob/master/inst/images/Dashboard2.png?raw=true)

 ## Profile
 Select an industry in the sidepanel and then click *Profile*.
 The *Profile* tab contains a number of interactive maps with information about facilities for the selected industry.
-A number of options are currently available for customizing the maps, such as choosing the preferred *size* and *color* variables in the movable `wellpanel`, selecting different basemaps via the lower-right control, or actually clicking on a specific facility to view additional information.
+A number of options are currently available for customizing the maps, such as choosing a preferred *size* or *color* variable in the movable `wellpanel`, selecting different basemaps via the lower-right control, or actually clicking on a specific facility and viewing additional information.

-Note: industry profiles are currently only available for the Hydropower and Natural Gas industries.
+*Note: industry profiles are currently only available for the Hydropower and Natural Gas industries.*

 ![Profile](https://github.com/paulgovan/eAnalytics/blob/master/inst/images/Profile2.png?raw=true)